Button Menu

 Tuition REFUND

-A student who withdraws during the semester will receive an adjustment to tuition on a per diem pro-ration (number of days enrolled divided by number of days in the semester) through 60 percent of the semester, less a $100 administrative fee.
-A student who is suspended from the University during the semester for disciplinary actions is not entitled to a refund of tuition.
+A student who withdraws during the semester will receive an adjustment to tuition on a per diem proration (number of days enrolled divided by number of days in the semester) through 60 percent of the primary term.
+No refunds will be processed after 60 percent of the primary term has been completed.
 There is no refund of the student comprehensive fee.

 Financial Aid Refund

 Federal law specifies how to determine the amount of federal assistance to be retained by a student who withdraws during a semester.
-The amount of federal assistance to be retained is determined on a per diem pro-ration.
-If a student completes 30 percent of the semester, 30 percent of federal assistance can be retained on the student's account.
+The amount of federal assistance to be retained is determined on a per diem proration.
+For example, if a student completes 30 percent of the semester, 30 percent of federal assistance can be retained on the student's account.
 The unearned funds will be returned as soon as possible, but no later than 45 days from the determination of a student's withdrawal.

-• tuition, fees, and residence hall charges multiplied by the percentage of excess (unearned) funds, or
+• tuition, fees, and housing charges multiplied by the percentage of excess (unearned) funds, or

 • the entire amount of the excess federal funds.